timmoti/beautiful-jekyll/_posts/2017-11-27-predicting-housing-prices.md

 By performing a series of feature engineering and feature selection, we have reduced our feature set from 81 variables to the 44 currently.

 In part 2, we will further process the data in order to efficiently create a model that can predict housing prices based on features of property sold previously.
-In particular, we will identify what are the non-renovatable features of a house that can be used to predict the value of a house and whether renovations can explain the variance in price on the actual selling price of a property and its predicted value.
+In particular, we will identify what are the non-renovatable features of a house that can be used to predict the value of a house and what renovations can best explain the variance in price on the actual selling price of a property and its predicted value.